theojeffgood/Cookpad-Collections/README.md

 Key features:

-- Scroll through popular recipe collections
+- Scroll through popular recipe collections (aka "cuisine" in app lingo)
-- Pick your favorite collection (aka cuisine)
+- Pick your favorite collection
-- View great recipes in the collection
+- View the great recipes in the collection
-- Find your favorite one & cook it!
+- Find your favorite recipe
+- View the most important details, & cook it!

 As this is a beta release, it's missing a few things.
 For example: